Yellow Brick Road

 Del Maguey Vida Mezcal

-84 proof/42% ABV
+ABV: 84 proof/42%

-Pernod Ricard Group
+Brand: Pernod Ricard Group

 Made from a blend of Espadin Agaves which are roasted in underground ovens, fermented and twice distilled.
 It has an earthy smoky flavor that lingers with herbal and spice notes at the front of the palate and a slight bite at the end.